USS Cassin Young: 12 April Kamikaze damage

-29 July Kamikaze strike
+30 July Kamikaze strike

 As the kamikaze attacks continued, Cassin Young had respite only during two brief convoy escort voyages to the Marianas.
 On 28 July, her group was again a prime target for the Japanese, with one destroyer sunk and another badly damaged by kamikazes.
 During the engagement, Cassin Young assisted in shooting down two enemy aircraft, and rescued survivors from the sunken ship.
-The next day, she was struck for the second time, when a low-flying aircraft hit her starboard side, striking her fire control room.
+At 0200 30 July, she was struck for the second time, when a low-flying aircraft hit her starboard side, striking her fire control room.
 A tremendous explosion amidships was followed by fire, but the crew managed to restore power to one engine, get the flames under control, and had the ship underway for the safety of Kerama Retto within 20 minutes.
 Twenty-two men were killed and 45 wounded.
 For her determined service and gallantry in the Okinawa radar picket line she was awarded the Navy Unit Commendation.